 Fiercely pray free of diseases, demons, foes and obstructions!

-A Palden Lhamo Tea Ceremony
+Palden Lhamo Tea Offering and Praise

 I go for refuge until I am enlightened

-To the Buddha, the Dharma and the Supreme Assembly.
+To the Buddha, the Dharma, and the Supreme Assembly.

 By my merit from giving and other perfections,